emberjs/rfcs/text/0625-helper-managers.md

   would result in less ability for the community to experiment and less flexibility if we chose to change helpers again in the future.

-- The `isScheduledEffect` capability could be broken out into a separate RFC.
+- The `hasScheduledEffect` capability could be broken out into a separate RFC.
   It is mostly separable, except for the impact it has on `getValue`.
 Value-less and effect-less helpers don't really make sense, so in isolation `getValue` would probably not be an optional hook, and the `hasValue` capability wouldn't